 Do you sell t-shirts?

 Yes!
 But, not only that, we have a real gift shop!
 We sell lots of stuff!
 Bring money!
 Support small business!
-Remember this activity is a BUCKET LISTER!
+Remember, this activity is a BUCKET LISTER!
 We are THE only PREMIER beach horseback ride in the country!
 You need to have the t-shirt!

 Is it customary to tip the wranglers?

 Please do.
 The wranglers are very much at work during every ride and always at your service.
 You may not realize it, but while you are concentrating on your horse and and looking at all the beautiful scenery, your guides are busy!
 They work hard on adjusting your equipment, giving instruction, assisting as many as ten riders during a tour, answering questions, navigating the route, picking up any dropped articles, taking pictures, watching for traffic and potential hazards (while risking life and limb) and diligently working together to make sure you have a fun and safe ride.
 Yes, please drop a monetary thank you in the tip box!
-Your guides will graciously appreciate it since they many of them are in school and supporting families!
+Your guides will graciously appreciate it since they are in school and supporting families.
+Thank you in advance.